schau623/Autocomplete/self-evaluation.md

 # Self-Evaluation

-## Name(s):
+## Name(s): Alan Lai, Steven Chau

 Out of 20 points.
 Use output.txt created using `./create-output.sh > output.txt 2>&1` for guidance.

 Complete all questions with "Q:"

-Q: Does the program compile and run to completion: Yes/No
+Q: Does the program compile and run to completion: YES!

 - If the program does not compile or gives a segmentation error when run, the maximum possible grade is 50%.
 No need to continue with the rest of self-evaluation

-Q: All public functions have been implemented: ENTER_NUMBER
+Q: All public functions have been implemented: 0

 - -1 for each public function not implemented
 - Constructors:  BSTMap(), BSTMap(const BSTMap &bst); BSTMap(const vector<value_type> &v);